-Over the next five years, approximately $250 billion will be spent on the provision of roads, railways, offshore oil and gas production facilities, renewable energy facilities, ports, pipelines, tunnels, and mining operations.
+Over the next five years, approximately $250 billion will be spent on Australia’s roads, railways, offshore oil and gas production facilities, renewable energy facilities, ports, pipelines, tunnels, and mining operations.
 To guide these billions of dollars of public and private investment, a new body, Infrastructure Australia, has been charged with developing an Infrastructure Priority List.
-As indicated in the State and National report cards prepared by Engineers Australia, our current standard of infrastructure ranks poorly across most sectors with the transport sector being seriously deficient (see www.infrastructurereportcard.org.au/).
+The State and National report cards prepared by Engineers Australia show that our current infrastructure ranks poorly across most categories with the transport sector being seriously deficient (www.infrastructurereportcard.org.au/).

 The Centre is seeking a high calibre candidate to work on a three-year geotechnical project under the auspices of the Australian Research Council involving the development of predictive models for soft clay behaviour under vacuum pressure with vertical drains.Read more